Rescue and Rehabilitation work with the dogs at North Clwyd Animal Rescue

 Humbug is one of the only dog's at the rescue who can relax and sleep through all of the commotion associated with living in a rescue, which makes me think he would be a really chilled out dog in a family home without too much effort.

 Marley the chilled Shar Pei, (he's now found a home!)

 At the rescue, he is one of the few dogs who can ignore the hustle and bustle of the busy kennel block and sleep most of the time.
-I usually have to wake him up before I take him out for a walk.
+I often have to wake him up to put a lead on and bring him out!

-Once out he's easy going, he walks well on lead with some guidance and is happy to plod along with other dogs.
-Offlead his recall seems good, but this is helped by him begin so calm whilst he is offlead.
-He just trots around checking out his surroundings and never wanders too far away.
+Once out he's easy going, he walks well with minimal guidance and is happy to plod along with other dogs.
+Offlead his recall seems good, but this is helped by him being so calm when he is offlead.
+He just trots around checking out his surroundings and never really wanders too far away.

 Marley isn't far off the finished article as a family companion.
-He has already lived with children and a calm dog, so with a little guidance to help his transition from the rescue center back to a family home should be a smooth one.
+He has already lived with children and another dog, so with a little guidance to help his transition from the rescue center back to a family home.

 Marley was under weight when he came into the NCAR but he is steadily putting it back on and is looking much more healthy now.